ProPetro Holding Corp. [PUMP] – Is PUMP worth Holding?

 ProPetro Holding Corp.
 [NYSE:PUMP]: Analyst Rating and Earnings

-Pro stock traders frequently make sure to pay attention what expert market analysts are saying about a potential stock buy.
-Regarding ProPetro Holding Corp.
-[PUMP] right now, the most recent ratings from Wall St. analysts that we can see right now is regarding the quarter that’s slated to end in 9/29/2019.
+Stock traders often pay close attention what Wall Street analysts have to say about a potential investment.
+For ProPetro Holding Corp.
+[PUMP], the latest consensus recommendation available followed its financial results for the fiscal quarter ending in 9/29/2019.
 On average, stock market experts give PUMP an Overweight rating.
-The average 12-month price forecast for this stock is $2.71, with the high estimate being $18.00, the low estimate being $1.75 and the median estimate amounting to $6.88.
 This is compared to its latest closing price of $2.28.

-Wall Street analysts provide their ratings on a scale of 1 to 5, and the current average score for ProPetro Holding Corp.
-[PUMP] is sitting at 3.57.
-This is compared to 1 month ago, when its average rating was 4.33.

-Keep your eyes peeled for the next scheduled financial results to be made public for this company, which are scheduled to be released on 03/31/2020.
+Keep an eye out for the next scheduled publication date for this company’s financial results, which are expected to be released on 03/31/2020.

 Fundamental Analysis of ProPetro Holding Corp.
 [PUMP]